 In the example below, a user created a report suite named DynamicMediaViewersExtensionDoc and selected it from the drop-down list.
 The report suite name is an example only.
 The name of the report suite you ultimately select is up to you.

 If no report suite is available, you or your Adobe Analytics administrator must create one before you can proceed any further with the configuration.

 In Adobe Analytics, report suites are managed under Admin > Report Suites.

-You will now set up Adobe Analytics variables.
+Now set up Adobe Analytics variables.

-You will now designate one or more Adobe Analytics variables that you want to use to track Dynamic Media Viewers behavior on the web page.
+Designate one or more Adobe Analytics variables that you want to use to track Dynamic Media Viewers behavior on the web page.

-For the purposes of this documentation, only a Custom Traffic (props) variable will be used because they become available in a Analytics Report within a few minutes after an action occurs on a web page.
+For the purposes of this documentation, only a Custom Traffic (props) variable will be used because they become available in an Analytics Report within a few minutes after an action occurs on a web page.